Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does a Nevada legal document preparation service bond cost?

-The cost of a Nevada legal document preparation service bond—sometimes called a legal document assistant bond—is determined by an underwriter and is based on the document preparer’s qualifications as well as the amount of the bond.
+The cost of a Nevada legal document preparation service bond — sometimes called a legal document assistant bond — is determined by an underwriter and is based on the legal document preparer’s qualifications, as well as the amount of the bond.
 However, highly qualified applicants could be approved for less than 1% of the total bond amount.

 Why do document preparation services need a bond?